Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 Creighton vs. NC State Betting Trends

-- Creighton has covered 14 times in 31 games with a spread this season.

-- So far this season, 13 out of the Bluejays' 31 games have hit the over.
+- So far this season, 13 out of the Bluejays' 31 games have gone over the point total.

-- NC State has covered 16 times in 33 games with a spread this season.
+- NC State has covered 16 times in 33 chances against the spread this season.

-- In the Wolf Pack's 33 chances this year, the combined scoring has gone over the point total 17 times.
+- A total of 17 Wolfpack games this year have gone over the point total.

 Creighton Futures Odds

-- Oddsmakers rate Creighton equally compared to the computer rankings, 14th-best in the country.
+- Creighton's national championship odds (+2500) place it 13th-best in college basketball, but according to computer rankings it is only 15th-best.

-- The Bluejays have had the 69th-biggest change in terms of their national championship odds, falling from +2500 at the beginning of the season to +4000.
+- The Bluejays' national championship odds are the same now (+2500) compared to the beginning of the season (+2500).

-- The implied probability of Creighton winning the national championship, based on its +4000 moneyline odds, is 2.4%.
+- Creighton's chances of winning the national championship, based on its odds, are 3.8%.

+- Bookmakers have moved the Wolfpack's national championship odds up from +35000 at the beginning of the season to +30000.
+Among all teams in college basketball, that is the 58th-biggest change.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.